png-tricia/Linux---Assignment-4-pt.-2/README.md

 Language(s): Bash

 ## The Details:
 Create a .txt file which contains information about your CD collection.
 Include at least 10 records.
-Each record in the file should have Artist, CDName, PurchaseDate and Cost using the ";" (semicolon character) as a delimiter. <br><br>
+Each record in the file should have Artist, CDName, PurchaseDate and Cost using the ";" (semicolon character) as a delimiter. <br><br> ex.
+Ariana Grande;Positions;October 30, 2020;14 <br><br>
 Create a Bash script file with a menu that lets you:
 <ul>
   <li>View the contents of the music collection file - this option should display the entire collection</li>